markvr/shibboleth-idp-dockerized/README.md

 ## Browser Certificate

 This image expects to find the TLS certificate and key for browser based communication in `/opt/shibboleth-idp/credentials/idp-browser.p12`.
 A self-signed certificate has been generated automatically, but this isn't suitable for a production deployment.
 If you are not running the IdP behind a load balancer which offloads the SSL then this certificate needs to be replaced with a suitable one from a Certificate Authority.

+## Exporting and running from external configuration

+Shibboleth has a LOT of configuration and it can be difficult to develop and debug configuration having to build it into an image first each time.

+To simplify this, you can export a complete installation of Jetty and Shibboleth to your host system, and then mount and run this within a container.

+Export:

+    mkdir opt-export
+    docker run -v $(pwd)/opt-export:/ext-mount <image> export.sh

+Then to run from this config:

+    docker run -v $(pwd)/opt-export:/opt <image>

+You can then easily edit and run using this full configuration, before transferring any changes to your custom image.

 ## Run-time Parameters